-Disciplinary Probation and Dismissal Policy
+7.06 Disciplinary Probation and Dismissal Policy

 The Art of Education University is committed to academic success and a positive experience for all students.
-For this reason, AOEU reserves the right to dismiss students from courses or terminate students' enrollment for Academic Integrity Policy or Student Code of Conduct violations according to the guidelines for disciplinary action (above) and the terms in the Disciplinary Probation and Dismissal Policy.
+For this reason, AOEU reserves the right to dismiss students from courses or terminate students' enrollment for Academic Integrity Policy or Code of Conduct violations.
 Students dismissed from AOEU are ineligible for future enrollment.

-Suspension and Dismissal for Academic Integrity Policy Violations
+Disciplinary Probation and Dismissal for Academic Integrity Policy Violations

-Students who violate the Academic Integrity Policy during a second course will be placed on probation and remain on probation for the duration of the program.
+Students with two or more violations of the Academic Integrity Policy will be placed on disciplinary probation and remain on probation for the duration of the program.
 Students with a probation record will not be eligible for Delta Epsilon Tau International Honor Society nomination.

-The Chief Academic Officer (CAO) reviews all cases of students placed on Disciplinary Probation.
+The Chief Academic Officer (CAO) reviews all cases of students placed on disciplinary probation.
 The CAO will develop a required disciplinary plan for the student to complete or dismiss the student from the program, depending on the severity of the violation.

-Students dismissed based on violations of Disciplinary Probation are entitled to a refund according to the Add/Drop, Withdrawal, and Tuition Refund Policy.
+Students dismissed based on violations of disciplinary probation are entitled to a refund according to the Refund Policy.

-Suspension and Dismissal for Student Code of Conduct Policy Violations
+Disciplinary Probation and Dismissal for Code of Conduct Policy Violations